rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ## **8. Deployment**

-The below details would enable the deployment through Ansible Role for Intel® SecL-DC Foundational & Workload Security Usecases.
+The below details would enable the deployment through Ansible Role for Intel® SecL-DC Secure Key Caching Usecase.
 However the services can still be installed manually using the Product Guide.
 More details on Ansible Role for Intel® SecL-DC in [Ansible-Role](https://github.com/intel-secl/utils/tree/v3.2/develop/tools/ansible-role) repository.

 ### Download the Ansible Role